ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 * Developing a detection mask based on the reprojection error between the estimated affine transformation and the apparent motion computed with dense optical flow.
 * Stopping the robot when the detection mask, smoothed temporally to maintain object constancy, fills beyond a static threshold.

+## Accessing the Simulation
+This is facts on how to run the simulation and view the results.

 ## The Results and The Challenges
 We are realizing the following results and challenges:
 * In repeated trials in simulation tool Gazebo, we have realized accurate dynamic obstacle detection with no false positives.
 This is demonstrated by the ROS2 node flagging the robot’s approach to the moving obstacle soda can as being `unsafe` but not flagging any other scenes as being `unsafe`.